By Guest Author: Nick Burton

 In-Home or Offsite?

-Some pet owners prefer not having providers come into their homes at all.
-In that case, pet boarding is a better option.
-Some pet boarding professionals offer care in their residence, which is the next best thing.
+Some owners are more comfortable with offsite care.
+In that case, pet boarding can be a better option.
+Some boarders even provide in-home style care at their residence, which can be the next best thing.

 Talk with Prospects

-6. Is there a written contract for services?
+- Is there a formal written contract for services?

 Additional Information